 The Peshawar Museum is an architectural gem blending British, Hindu, Buddhist and Mughal styles, built in 1917, at the time of British colonialism.
 It hosts some rare masterpieces of the little-known Greek-Buddhist art of Gandara.
 The sculptures of the collection present a unique style, a mix of a Hellenistic statue, with the posture, the creases of the chiton, a face with straight nose, but at the same time the appearance of Buddha.
 This art flourished for about 1000 years, from the conquest of Alexander the Great in 4th century b.C, and afterwards the Greek-Bactrian kingdom and the Seleucids.
 Significant is the collection of coins of this Hellenistic era, while on the upper floor we are transported to later periods of the Arab conquest, the British, till the recent tombstone relics of the Kalash.

-Lahore, the starting point of our trip into Pakistani territory, is our ultimate destination, having left the city sightseeing for the end of trip as a safety margin.
+Lahore, the starting point of our trip into Pakistani territory, is also our final destination, having left the city sightseeing for the end of trip as a safety margin.
 The second-after-Karachi city, with more than 11 million population, is of the most robust economically, socially liberated, progressive and cosmopolitan across the country.
 Large avenues with enough green, but the unbearable heat and humidity resembled to Nepal and India at the beginning of this journey.
 The main attraction, the majestic Badshahi mosque attracts a masses of pilgrims who follow a particular ritual in their visit.
 We initially became entangled in these unknown to us rituals.
 Neighboring the mosque is the fortress of the city, which despite its size did not excite me, maybe because of the impressive monuments I had already visited in Nepal and India.

 Accommodation in Lahore is pricey!
 We do not want to overcome the usual budget even on the last day.
 The city is enormous and the few economic hotels are distanced between them.
 In the second attempt, we were luckily found a brand new, budget hotel, a short walk from Emporium Mall, the country’s second largest and one of the biggest worldwide.
 The place is full, to the point of surprise about the numbers of elite Pakistani society, modern and liberal, people you do not meet in the streets.
 Enjoying a last, comfortable sleep before the three consecutive return flights, the storm of images and experiences I gathered in the 25-day trip, are starting to settle in mind.
 I hope you enjoyed the journey too.